ATTENDANCE INFORMATION

 Punctuality

 All students are expected to arrive to school on time and be ready and punctual to lessons.
 This is a minimum expectation.
-Students should arrive for 8.25am.
+Students should arrive before 8.25am.
 Students are expected to be in registration by 8.30am ready to start learning.
 Any student arriving late must sign in at the Attendance Office.
-After 8.30am, students will be marked as late and will receive a lunchtime detention.
-We would be grateful for your support in ensuring that your child arrives on time.
+After 8.30am, students will be marked as late and may receive an afterschool detention (if late more than once within a week).
+Parents of students who are persistently late to school will be invited into school to discuss ways of improving your child’s punctuality.

 Holidays in term time